EchanHe/suture_dl_pipeline/README.md

 Run `python train.py train_config.ini` in the anaconda prompt.
 You can also create your own configuration file and run `python train.py <config name>.ini`

-By default, the training log (e.g. training loss and validation loss) will be saved in the `./logs` folder.
-You can check the logs by running `tensorboard --logdir=log` in the anaconda prompt.
+By default, the training log (e.g. training loss and validation loss) will be saved in the `./runs` folder.
+You can check the logs by running `tensorboard --logdir=runs` in the anaconda prompt.
 After running tensorboard successfully, use browse to open the address (the default should be http://localhost:6006/) shown in the prompt.
 You can then check and compare the different training runs.
 A log is named `<month and data>_<time>_<name of the computer>`.

 Current models:
 - U-net